emessonSilva/EasyWeather/README.md

 - Display of current temperature and weather condition for the searched location.
 - Hourly forecast provided for the searched city.
 - Minimalist design with an app logo and name in the app bar.
-- Credits section in the footer, acknowledging the designer.
+- Credits section in the footer, acknowledging the developer.

 ## Usage